Jaw Bone Loss and Deterioration

 Options for reversal include:

-Sinus lift – Dr. Bauer can lift the sinus cavity by positioning its membrane lining away from the jaw and introducing bone graft material into the area.
+Sinus lift – Our surgeons can lift the sinus cavity by positioning its membrane lining away from the jaw and introducing bone graft material into the area.
 This enables dental implants to be placed and institute bone growth.